Health versus Wealth: On the Distributional Effects of Controlling a Pandemic

-To slow the spread of COVID-19, many countries are shutting down non-essential sectors of the economy.
+To slow the spread of the COVID-19 virus, many countries shut down parts of the economy.
 Older individuals have the most to gain from slowing virus diffusion.
-Younger workers in sectors that are shuttered have the most to lose.
-In this paper, we build a model in which economic activity and disease progression are jointly determined.
-Individuals differ by age (young and retired), by sector (basic and luxury), and by health status.
-Disease transmission occurs in the workplace, in consumption activities, at home, and in hospitals.
-We study the optimal economic mitigation policy of a utilitarian government that can redistribute across individuals, but where such redistribution is costly.
-We show that optimal redistribution and mitigation policies interact, and reflect a compromise between the strongly diverging preferred policy paths of different subgroups of the population.
-We find that the shutdown in place on April 12 is too extensive, but that a partial shutdown should remain in place through the fall.
-Finally, people prefer deeper and longer shutdowns if a vaccine is imminent, especially the elderly.
+Younger workers in sectors that are shuttered have most to lose.
+We build a model in which economic activity and disease progression are jointly determined.
+Individuals differ by age (young, retired), by sector (basic, luxury), and by health status.
+Disease transmission occurs in the workplace, through consumption, at home, and in hospitals.
+We study the optimal economic mitigation policy for a government that can redistribute through taxes and transfers, but where taxation distorts labor supply.
+We show that shutdowns are optimally milder in 2020 when taxes are distortionary, and when the government does not have access to debt.
+A harder but shorter shutdown is preferred when vaccines become available in the first half of 2021.

 Andrew Glover & Jonathan Heathcote & Dirk Krueger & José-Víctor Ríos-Rull, 2023.
 "Health versus Wealth: On the Distributional Effects of Controlling a Pandemic," Journal of Monetary Economics, . citation courtesy of